CasDragon/DragonChanges/README.md

 Special thanks to AlterAsc for letting me steal his code, and Vek for also letting me steal his code.

 Special thanks to DarthParametric, for providing the alternate icons for several of my custom nonsense

+Thanks to ViggyJ to improving some of my localizations.

 Thanks to everyone on the Owlcat Discord for putting up with my nonsense, especially Micro / Kuru / ADDB / AlterAsc / Bittercrabapple